by Greg Gibbs

 If more people who follow Jesus were mentored to live with open hands and self-sacrifice, we would bring heaven to earth in ways we cannot even fathom.
 Making budget would not be the headline of the story but making disciples would.

-For more information about generosity as discipleship, why don't you view the replay of a webinar I recently hosted - Creating a Culture of Generosity.
-Registering to view the webinar also will give you a free download to the Introduction and Chapter 1 of my new book, Creating a Culture of Generosity, which released March 1.
+For more information about generosity as discipleship, why don't you view the replay of a webinar I hosted - Creating a Culture of Generosity.
+Registering to view the webinar also will give you a free download to the Introduction and Chapter 1 of my book, Creating a Culture of Generosity.